aparame/Autonomous_RailBot/GPS Module/README.md

 The ROS setup for GPS module (firmware version 9) ([SparkFun GPS-RTK2 Board - ZED-F9P (Qwiic)](https://www.sparkfun.com/products/15136)).

+Potential GPS module for future use: [SparkFun GPS-RTK Dead Reckoning Breakout - ZED-F9R (Qwiic)](https://www.sparkfun.com/products/16344), which has a 3D IMU sensor.

 The driver was originally from [this link](https://github.com/KumarRobotics/ublox).

 Modification has been made to meet our project purpose.